UNIV. OF HOUSTON (Texas) (BA, Political Sci., CUM LAUDE)

 U. NC-CHAPEL HILL; U. WISCONSIN-MADISON (M.P.A. & M.U.P.)
 (Graduate Coursework)

-My subject specialty areas include Public Speaking, Political Science (Government), Government and Politics, American History, Sociology, Statistics (Thesis/College Essay Writing and Social Sciences), Masters/Doctoral-level ("Capstone") Papers and Projects, Ecology and Environmental Governmental Performance, Geography, Media Press Releases, (some) SAT and ACT Writing and Verbal, Governmental Budgeting, Ethics, Marketing Research, e-Governance (worldwide government website quality surveyor--wrote published academic journal article on topic), PowerPoint, Workplace Project Management.
-[Because I am not a Reading tutor, its hoped one can write, read, understand basic middle school (6th-8th grade level) English before hiring, thank you].
+My subject specialty areas include Public Speaking, Political Science (American Domestic and State Government), Government and Politics (Limited International), Sociology, (most) Social Sciences, American History (AP Level), Thesis/College Essay Writing; Statistics (certain methods, data collection, presentations, social sciences focus), Masters ("Capstone")/Doctoral-level Dissertation Papers and Projects, Ecology, Environmental Governmental Performance, Geography, (some) SAT and ACT Verbal and Writing, Marketing Research, e-Governance (published academic journal article), PowerPoint, Workplace Project Management.
+[I'm not a Reading tutor, its hoped one can write, read, understand 6th-8th grade level English beforehand seeing me, thank you].

-My credentials include: (M.P.A) --Master in Public Administration, B.A. --Bachelor in Political Science, Cum Laude (both obtained with overall high GPA's).
-Though not a lawyer, I worked four seasons at a USA "top-20 rated" Law School, administering final exams and permitted to give a small lecture, to budding freshmen up to seniors about to graduate with a JD or LLM -- enabling them to later make a jurisprudence mark upon society.
-For just over five years, was a Government Reports Reviewer (Fed/States/Localities) for a DC area public sector performance non-profit (my above 'tuxedo' profile photo at an elite, Washington D.C.
-NATIONAL PRESS CLUB appreciation dinner).
-In the 1990's, I scored thousands of high school exit exams and did 3rd readings of questionable scores for state governments, via a major educational contractor.
-Furthermore, I scored a large Southern State's Computer Literacy Tests for graduating HS seniors within a "Tier One Research" Public University Facility.
+Credentials include: Master in Public Administration and Bachelor in Political Science, Cum Laude (overall high GPA's).
+Worked four seasons at a USA "top-20 rated" Law School, administering final exams, gave short, in-class lecture to those often graduating with a JD or LLM.
+For five+ years, was a Government Reports Reviewer for Washington, D.C. public performance non-profit ('tuxedo' profile photo from invitation-only NATIONAL PRESS CLUB appreciation event).
+In 1990's, scored thousands of high school exit exams (3rd readings of questionable scores) for state governments via a major educational contractor.
+Also, scored a large Southern State's Computer Literacy Tests for HS seniors within a "Tier 1 Research" Public University.
+While a high school senior, I AP'd (advanced placed) 6 hours each (course credit) from American History and American Government.

---VERY IMPORTANT, PLEASE READ: All new or continuing Students (or if underage, a Parent/Guardian) MUST "have on file" with WyzAnt "a valid form of payment" information before any lesson can be scheduled/started by a "Good...Dependable" tutor--like ME!
-Thank you in advance for your compliance and understanding, it is MUCH APPRECIATED!
+--All new/ continuing Students (or if underage, a Parent/Guardian) MUST "have on file" with WyzAnt "a valid form of payment" information before any lesson can be scheduled/started by a "Good...Dependable" tutor--like ME!
+This is MUCH APPRECIATED!

---For those living 28 miles or more from my home base, or requiring extraordinary "labor" assistance per lesson, I assess a small fee per hour to cover labor and/or driving costs.
-If you live in the outer reaches of Northern VIRGINIA (i.e. Prince William and Fauquier Counties), Eastern and Western MARYLAND [Greater Baltimore (City and County), Anne Arundel Co.
+--For those 28 miles or more from my home, or requiring extraordinary "labor" per lesson, or If paying for parking, I assess a small fee per hour to cover costs.
+If you're in Prince William and Fauquier Counties VIRGINIA, Eastern and Western MARYLAND [Greater Baltimore (City and County), Anne Arundel Co.
 (Annapolis), Washington Co.
-(Hagerstown)] or WEST VIRGINIA/PENNSYLVANIA, that fee likely will apply to you.
+(Hagerstown)] or WEST VIRGINIA/PENNSYLVANIA, that fee applies.

-THANK YOU for choosing me--you'll appreciate HIGH QUALITY at an AFFORDABLE, lower price than my peers.
-I truly am looking forward to being of service to YOU!
+THANK YOU for choosing me!
+You will appreciate HIGH QUALITY at an AFFORDABLE price than other tutors.
+I look forward to being of service to YOU!

---Sincerely Yours, STEVE THE TUTOR My subject specialty areas include Public Speaking, Political Science (Government), Government and Politics, American History, … Read more
+--Sincerely Yours, STEVE THE TUTOR My subject specialty areas include Public Speaking, Political Science (American Domestic and State Government), Government and Politics (Limited International), Sociology, (most) Social Sciences, American History (AP Level), Thesis/College Essay Writing; Statistics (certain methods, data collection, presentations, social sciences focus), Masters

-For those living 28 miles or more from my base, or if the subject matter requires unusual, extraordinary labor intensity, I typically charge at least $3-$6 more per hour.
+For those living 28+ miles (one-way) from me, or if subject matter requires labor intensity, or if I must pay street or library parking fees, I charge at least $4-$10 more per hour.

 He would like to help as much as possible, I asked him a question and he sent me a list of related books, that's great!